Operation Cedar Falls: Assessment

-Senior US commanders involved in Operation Cedar Falls were convinced that this operation had been an unqualified success.
-According to Gen. Rogers, Gen. Westmoreland thought that it was "very impressive in its results".
-Summarizing the effects on the enemy, II Field Force commander Gen. Seaman argued that the enemy's offensive capabilities had been disrupted.
+Senior US commanders involved were convinced that this operation had been an unqualified success.
+According to Rogers, Westmoreland thought that it was "very impressive in its results".
+Summarizing the effects on the enemy, Seaman argued that the enemy's offensive capabilities had been disrupted.
 Moreover, he predicted that the losses suffered by the VC would have a "serious psychological impact" on "the VC-dominated populace" and that they now would have to "re-evaluate the relative capabilities of their forces as opposed to ours."
 General William DePuy, then commander of the 1st Infantry Division, noted a "complete breakdown in confidence and morale on the part of the VC" and called Cedar Falls a "decisive turning point in the III Corps area; a tremendous boost of morale of the Vietnamese Government and Army; and a blow from which the VC in this area may never recover."

-In the literature on the Vietnam War, Cedar Falls is evaluated much more negatively.
+In the literature on the Vietnam War, the operation is evaluated much more negatively.
 Phillip Davidson is one of the few authors who sees it as part of a meaningful broader strategy.
-While he concedes that Cedar Falls missed some of its short-term goals, he holds that, along with its follow-up Operation Junction City, it had beneficial long term strategic consequences: It dealt a serious blow to the North Vietnamese strategy of protracted guerilla warfare by permanently driving the VC's main force from the more populated areas and across the Cambodian border.
+While he concedes that it missed some of its short-term goals, he holds that, along with its follow-up Operation Junction City, it had beneficial long term strategic consequences: It dealt a serious blow to the North Vietnamese strategy of protracted guerilla warfare by permanently driving the VC's main force from the more populated areas and across the Cambodian border.
 This conclusion, however, is contested by Shelby L. Stanton, who noted the same effect as Davidson but interpreted it as detrimental to the American military strategy.
-Instead of driving the VC into a more "vulnerable posture", as had been intended by MACV, they were in fact driven into Cambodia and hence into a region beyond the allied forces' reach where, together with the North Vietnamese Army, they established sanctuaries immune to US attacks.
+Instead of driving the VC into a more "vulnerable posture", as had been intended by MACV, they were in fact driven into Cambodia and hence into a region beyond the allied forces' reach where, together with the PAVN, they established sanctuaries immune to US attacks.
 In fact, as Davidson also acknowledged, they had demonstrated the capability of recovering and returning to the area within just a few days.